Synerise/ios-sdk/README.md

 ## Simple push campaign

-Simple push are served by simple push notifications.
+Simple push is served by simple push notifications.

 Note: You have to configure push notifications before.
 See sections: **Configure push notifications** and **Handling push notifications** for information.

-If app was not active (closed or in background) and campaign came in - push notification is appeared in notification center.
-When user clicks the notification, he is moved to the application and simple push is presented.
+If an app was not active (closed or in the background) and the campaign came in - push notification is appeared in notification center.
+When a user clicks the notification, he is moved to the application and simple push is presented.

-If app is active, simple push is presented right away.
+If an app is active, a simple push is presented right away.

 ## Banner campaign